Explain why Saturn's rings stay in place despite gravity?

 In detail, for those interested!

-Third point: Effect of gravitational fields on rings
+Effect of Saturn's global gravitational field on the rings

 Did you know?